-To mitigate for these impacts, several noise barriers were evaluated.
+To mitigate these impacts, several noise barriers were evaluated.
 The barrier evaluations analyzed several dimension options using the FDOT acoustic feasibility and reasonableness criteria in addition to the established CFX cost reasonableness standards for abatement measures.
-After careful consideration of all options, CFX recommends the advancement of the four noise barrier options summarized on the following page in Table 6.
+After careful consideration of all options, CFX recommends advancing the four noise barrier options summarized on the following page in Table 6.